Skip to main content

 In this example, the number 7.5 is then displayed as €7.50;

-If extensions are used that do not use the current Joomla coding standards, this plugin, if enabled, will provide backward compatibility from the previous main version, Joomla 5.
-So with this plugin, you can mitigate problems when upgrading from Joomla 5 to Joomla 6 and make the transition smoother.
+If extensions are used that do not use the current Joomla coding standards, this plugin, if enabled, will provide backward compatibility against the previous main version, Joomla 5.
+So, with this plugin, you can mitigate issues when upgrading from Joomla 5 to Joomla 6 and make the transition smoother.

 In the previous version, Joomla already had such a plug-in, but it was mainly intended to make older extensions compatible with version 5 of the CMS.